OpenStackweb/osf-website/README.md

 2. **cd** into the repository once it has been cloned onto your machine
 3. Run the **yarn** command to install dependencies

-These steps are repeated below if you want to copy and paste into your terminal (you will need to adjust the git clone command to match the actual repo on GitHub)
+These steps are repeated below if you want to copy and paste into your terminal (you will need to adjust the git clone command to match the actual repo on GitHub):
 ```
 $ git clone https://github.com/[GITHUB_USERNAME]/[REPO_NAME].git